A free note-taking, document file and activity manager for GNU/Linux.

 As the author of MyNotex, I wish to thank Jean-Philippe Fleury for his great debug of the software and for his suggestions to improve it.

-These are few screenshots of current version of MyNotex with sample data.
+The following screenshots are taken from MyNotex 1.3.1 with fictional data.
 Click on the pictures to enlarge them.

-You may see a demo of an old version of MyNotex
+You may see a demo of a very old version of MyNotex

 Help and contacts

-To ask questions, share ideas or report bugs about MyNotex it is possibile to subscribe or simply to visit the on line forum in
+To ask questions, share ideas or report bugs about MyNotex it is possible to subscribe or simply to visit the on line forum in

 To contact me, the author of MyNotex, send an email to ms.nardello at the domain gmail.com.